juxor/afaq/markdown/secI4.md

 The mutualists see the solution to the problems of investment as creating a system of mutual banks, which reduce interest rates to zero.
-This would be achieved _"[b]y the organisation of credit, on the principle of reciprocity or mutualism . . .
+This would be achieved by _"the organisation of credit, on the principle of reciprocity or mutualism . . .
 In such an organisation credit is raised to the dignity of a social function, managed by the community; and, as society never speculates upon its members, it will lend its credit . . . at the actual cost of